 Everyone… no matter what your age, lifestyle, caste or creed you’ll find the meditation and associated simple techniques easy to practice.

 There is no charge for the teachings of Sahaja Yoga – it’s free to everyone.
 Sahaja Yoga is taught by a non-profit, grass roots, community-focused group of practitioners .

-Free weekly meditation classes and workshops are held all all major cities around the world.
+Free weekly meditation classes and workshops are held in many areas in over 100 countries.
 For further information or to locate your nearest meditation centre please visit Sahaja Yoga centres around the world